DSharpPlus/DSharpPlus/CONTRIBUTING.md

 PRs that do not build will not be accepted.

-Furthermore we require that methods you implement on Discord entities have a reflection in the Discord API.
+Furthermore we require that methods you implement on Discord entities have a reflection in the Discord API, and that such entities must be documented in the currently live documentation (PR documentation does not count).

 In the event your code change is a style change, XML doc change, or otherwise does not change how the code works, tag the commit with `[ci skip]`.